-Ventura - Primary Contact - Wallace Baker MD, Ventura County Family Medicine Program
+Ventura - Primary Contact - Wallace Baker MD, Global Health Director, Ventura Global Health Fellowship

 Educational and clinical experience in Ventura California.
-This experience will include work in local clinical setting an average of 3 days per week with additional elective educational opportunities an average 2 days per week in ultrasound training, inpatient infectious disease and outpatient TB and HIV clinic.
-Call opportunities for inpatient medicine and ER may exist.
+This experience will include work in a local clinical setting an average of 3 days per week with additional elective educational opportunities an average of 2 days per week.
+Clinical experiences available ultrasound training, inpatient infectious disease and outpatient TB and HIV clinic, dentistry, orthopedics, NICU, etc. Call opportunities for inpatient medicine and ER may exist.
 The core urgent care setting is in an urban underserved location with a moderate sized Mixteco population.
 Fellows will also be expected to lead residency interest group meetings and provide didactics on global health topics at residency core conference.
 We strive to be flexible and cater our on-site curriculum to the educational and career goals of the fellow as much as possible.
 We will work together to develop a research project to be presented at the AAFP Global Health summit.

 Guatemala - Primary Contact - Zack Self MD, M.D., FAAFP